Synerise/ios-sdk/README.md

 ### `SyneriseActivityNotAllowed` protocol

-In additional, if there are View Controllers in your application that should never to be covered by Synerise activity (for example banner), you can add **SyneriseActivityNotAllowed** protocol to your class.
+In addition, if there are View Controllers in your application that should never to be covered by Synerise activity (for example banner), you can add **SyneriseActivityNotAllowed** protocol to your class.

 For example: